Kinvey/android-sdk/README.md

 ![badge-jitpack] ![badge-status] ![badge-coverage]

+# API Reference

+Docuemntation for using the Kinvey SDK as well as other parts of the Kinvey platform can be found in the Kinvey DevCenter [reference](https://devcenter.kinvey.com/android/reference/) guide.

 # Contribute

 Feedback on our SDK is welcome and encouraged.
 Please, use [GitHub Issues](https://github.com/Kinvey/android-sdk/issues) on this repository for reporting a bug or requesting a feature for this SDK.
 Please reference our [contribution guide](CONTRIBUTING.md) for more information.